fermat0118/Daily-Agenda-High-School-/README(English).md

 # Daily-Agenda

 ## Overview
-### What I created
-The project I created is basically an online agenda, that send out classmates what the tomorrow's timetable and the homework is.
-I aim to help both classmates and teachers so that there will be less concerns about what has to be done.
+Daily-Agenda is an online agenda system that automatically sends tomorrow’s timetable and homework to classmates via email.
+The goal is to help both students and teachers by reducing confusion about class schedules and assignments.

+---

-### Why I created
+## Why I Created
-When I was a high school student in Japan, our teacher always send a paper of a monthly event.
-I had a tingle that made me curious why they send us a paperwork when we all have our laptop forced to buy.
+When I was a high school student in Japan, our teachers distributed monthly event schedules on paper.
-In this SDGs society + information society, I thought digitalizing something we don't need is important.
+I found it strange that we received paper documents even though every student was required to own a laptop.
+In today’s digital and sustainable society, I felt it was important to reduce unnecessary paper use and digitalize such processes.
-In addition, there were a lot of classmates asking what the next class is and what the homework was so I thought sending it as an Agenda will be a great idea.
+Moreover, many classmates often asked what the next class or homework was, so I thought an automated digital agenda could be a great solution.

+---

-### Materials
+## Materials Used
-- Gmail (my account and the group address of my class)
+- Gmail (my personal account + class group address)
 - Google Spreadsheet
-- Google Colabolatory (Python)
+- Google Colaboratory (Python)

+---

+## What I Devised
+Google Colaboratory’s Python environment has several unique characteristics that required a lot of research (this was before generative AI became common).
+I studied the necessary libraries and implemented the program efficiently.
+From a user perspective, I also designed the email layout carefully to look good on both PCs and smartphones.

+---

-### What I devised
+## What I Could Improve
-Google colaboratory's python is a little unique that there were lot of things that required research (GAI was not widespread at that time); therefore I studied and immediately outputted to the program.
-Also if we see as the perspective of the users, probably they will check the mail through both PC and phone.
-I was careful enough in UI design because how we see from PC is different from the phone.
+At the time, I was still inexperienced, and my code ended up exceeding 300 lines.
-### What I could have improved
+With more algorithmic thinking and modularization, I could have significantly reduced the length and improved maintainability.

-I was immature that the code was a little long that it easily exceeded 300 lines.
-I'm presuming I could have soften my mind to use algorithm which should exceedingly shorten my code.
+---

+## Reflection
+Through this project, I learned the importance of usability and sustainable design, as well as how to translate small inconveniences into digital solutions.